Ready to start pounding your drives down the fairway?

 The average new driver costs $400 or more.
 Getting fit by a qualified fitter will cost in the neighborhood of $100.

 I tend to keep my driver for a long time, so I figure I may as well get fitted for it.
 Not a very hard call for me.

 Best Golf Drivers For Mid Handicappers: Reviews

-TaylorMade claims that the M3 will help you hit the ball farther and more consistently than ever before.
-It achieves this through a variety of means, including the twist face technology.
-TaylorMade has investigated the average golf swing for years instead of taking data from robots.
+Technology: TaylorMade has investigated the average golf swing for years instead of taking data from robots.
 The company determined that if golfers aren’t hitting in the middle of the clubface, they’re hitting high in the toe or low in the heel.
 The company has twisted the curvature of the clubface to reflect this and call it twist face technology.

 You can also adjust the driver face and head to change the loft, lie angle and face angle.
 The Y-angle split-weight system adjusts to optimize the flight of the ball and provide maximum forgiveness.
-This offers a major change in the way that the weights are adjusted.
+Definite upgrade over the M1 and M2.

 Read my full Taylormade M3 Driver review here.

-The Callaway Rogue features jailbreak bars that offer rigidity for better power transfer.
+Technology: The Callaway Rogue features jailbreak bars that offer rigidity for better power transfer.
 These bars give the driver body stiffness, preventing it from deforming at impact.
 Now, the jailbreak bars are lighter in weight than their predecessors, though.
-This allowed Callaway to adapt the weight on other areas of the head for better performance.
+This allowed Callaway to move the weight to other areas of the head for better performance.